 State income taxes are tax portions that are made payable to the state government.
 These tax rates are determined based off the the amount of income that an individual annual earns.

 In the United States, all but seven states levy an income tax in addition to federal expenses.
 These tax percentages will vary by the state and how much money is earned at your job.

-The only states without income tax are Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
+The only states without income taxes are Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.

 Tax season varies by state to state.
 Most Federal and State Income taxes can be filed starting in January.
 All tax reports must be filed and submitted to the IRS usually, no later than mid-April.